mrsata/WatchMe/README.md

 Optional User Stories:
 - [ ] User can connect the app with Google Calendar and put the date for the next tv episode/movie on it.
+- [ ] Be able to swipe in from the left and choose between different windows

 APIs: